kuvivek/drivingTheoryInGermany/README.md

 **Comment**: If you ride at higher speeds for a long time, you will get used to it.
 Your sense of speed diminishes.
 It is then easy to tailgate because
 you underestimate your own speed.

-271. While driving, how can you safely check whether the road is icy?
+271. While driving, how can you safely check whether the road is icy?  ---IMP
 ✅ By carefully applying the brakes at very low speed
 ❌ By rapid acceleration
 ❌ By jerking the steering wheel to the left and right